ValdezFOmar/website-test/notes.md

 .sibling ~ .sibling
 ```

-Applys the rules to the second sibling when it comes **anywhere** after the first one.
+Applies the rules to the second sibling when it comes **anywhere** after the first one.

 ### Values and units

     em

 Relative value of the parent element.
-For fonts it's the relative value of the parents font, the same applies to width.
+For fonts, it's the relative value of the parents font, the same applies to width.

     rem